awsome_kali_MCPServers

 awsome_kali_MCPServers FAQ

-Is awsome_kali_MCPServers limited to Kali Linux?
+Is it actually Kali Linux?